 rlink: The name is a total joke.
 Yinzer sports-y bar.
 Greasy pub food.
 Sadly, it's probably the least awful restaurant at that end of Mt.
 Washington.

 This place is closed.
-Roberto has apparently moved to NJ.
+Roberto moved to NJ and then NY.

 - Ritter's Diner - Baum Boulevard, Bloomfield